 Detailed explanation:

-Library Imports: We use transformers from Hugging Face, which provides access to BERT and other transformer models along with prebuilt functionalities like tokenization.
+Library imports: We use transformers from Hugging Face, which provides access to BERT and other transformer models along with prebuilt functionalities like tokenization.

 Initializing tokenizer and model: The BertTokenizer and BertForSequenceClassification are loaded with a pretrained BERT model (bert-base-uncased).
 This model has been trained on a large corpus of uncapitalized English text and is adapted for sequence classification tasks.

-Setting up the Pipeline: The pipeline function simplifies the application of tokenization, model prediction, and output generation.
+Setting up the pipeline: The pipeline function simplifies the application of tokenization, model prediction, and output generation.
 We specify the task as "sentiment-analysis".

-Running the Model: We input an example sentence to the model.
+Running the model: We input an example sentence to the model.
 The pipeline processes the text, classifies it, and returns the sentiment along with the confidence score.

 Recommendations to Illustrate the code with graphics